Current Fellows

 More about Abimbola

-Research Interests: Contraceptive use in patients taking biologics, Improving health care access and delivery with informatics
+Research Interests: Improving health care access and delivery with IT, quality improvement, contraceptive use in patients taking biologics

 Baljeet Rai, MD